MIKE SMITH’S HOT HUNDRED UK HITS

 # This was Wither's first hit in the UK, although his 1971 recording of "Ain't No Sunshine" (year 1971, song 73) was a Top 10 entry in the USA.
 He had no more hits in the UK until his recording of "Lovely Day" reached the Top 10 in early 1978.

-# In 1987, the American group Club Nouveau recorded "Lean On Me", and their version reached number three in the UK charts.
+# In 1976, the UK band Mud recorded the song, whose version reached the Top 10 of the UK charts that year.
+In 1987, the American group Club Nouveau recorded "Lean On Me", and their version reached number three in the UK charts.

 Title: Ain't No Sunshine